-The first platform we looked at is Cratejoy, founded in 2014, a VC funded company that came out of Y Combinator with a smart team behind them based in Austin, Texas.
+Cratejoy, founded in 2014 is a VC funded company that came out of Y Combinator.
+They have a sizable, smart team behind them and are based in Austin, Texas, USA.

-The second platform we looked at is Subbly, founded around the same time as Cratejoy, by Stefan Pretty an entrepreneur from Scotland.
-According to podcasts, he bootstrapped Subbly and has since grown to a size which supports a small, mostly remote team.
+Subbly was founded around the same time as Cratejoy, by Stefan Pretty an entrepreneur from Scotland.
+Unlike Cratejoy, Subbly is bootstrapped and has grown to a size which supports a small, mostly remote team.
 They seem to have headquarters split between Los Angeles, USA and Edinburgh, Scotland.

 Let’s dive right in.
 Skip the the section of interest or scroll down below to read the full analysis.